AaronNGray/builder/README.md

     b clone <git-project>
     b init

-## file format
-Files are either in a XML or a scoped format [files maybe either XML or YAML or probably just YAML with XML conversion. ]

 ## variables
 ### environment variables
 A global set of environmental variable maybe specified and inherit and map the calling processes environment variables.